Class ArvoEventHandler<TContract>

 • opentelemetry: ArvoEventHandlerOpenTelemetryOptions = ...

-Configuration for OpenTelemetry context inheritance
+Configuration for OpenTelemetry context inheritance, defaults to inheriting from the event

 Returns Promise<{